COMAC logo

 2026Singapore Airshow export push

-At Singapore Airshow 2026, COMAC showcases the C919 with a demonstration flight and highlights growing export traction for the C909 in Southeast Asia.
+At Singapore Airshow 2026, COMAC showcases the C919 with a demonstration flight and brings the C909 medical-rescue variant to Southeast Asia for the first time.
 COMAC says combined C909 and C919 deliveries have exceeded 200 aircraft, serving more than 800 routes and carrying over 36 million passengers.
+Shanxi Victory General Aviation also signs for up to six C909 firefighting aircraft — the C909's first dedicated firefighting order.

 2025Southeast Asia expansion and C929 supplier deals